Chapelizod: Transport

-Chapelizod is served by Dublin Bus route 26 and night bus routes C5 and C6 and by Go-Ahead Ireland routes 76 and 76a.
+Chapelizod is served by Dublin Bus route 26 which runs every 10-15 minutes throughout the day.
+Additionally, routes C5 and C6 run at night with a combined frequency of 30 minutes.
+The south-western portion of Chapelizod is served by Go-Ahead Ireland route L55 which runs hourly.
 There are no train or Luas stations in Chapelizod.

 Religion

+Roman Catholic

 Chapelizod is a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.